DNelson35/JumpDir/ReadMe.md

 ## Usage

-The `JumpDir` tool requires two arguments:
+The `JumpDir` tool requires one argument and optionally a second argument:

 - `<target_directory>`: The name of the directory you want to find (required).
 - `<starting_point>`: The directory where the search should start (optional).
-If omitted, the search will start from the home directory.
+If omitted, the search will start from the root directory.
 If you pass `.` as the `<starting_point>`, the search will start from your current directory.

 ### Command Syntax